nhasley/Vender-Node/README.md

 X Be styled such that the app looks and feels similar to apps we use on a daily basis - in other words, it should have a consistent and neat presentation.

-☐ Be deployed online (Heroku).
+X Be deployed online (Heroku).

 Optionally, Your App May:
 ☐ Consume a third-party API.

-☐ Expose its own API where it returns data resources as JSON.
+X Expose its own API where it returns data resources as JSON.

 ## Necessary Deliverables
 ☐ A working full-stack app that meets or exceeds the above technical requirements, built by you, and hosted on Heroku.